mbacchi/lambda-edge-cloudfront-terraform/README.md

 ### Re-deploying

-Remember from the above NOTE, when running `terraform apply` it can take up to 20 or 30 minutes to replicate the Lambda@Edge function across all the (supported) AWS regions.
-You may not want to replicate and that would be fine, but doesn't fit the model of using all AWS regions to run Lambda at their edge locations.
-If you don't create the Lambda function in the `us-east-1` (N.
+Remember from the above NOTE, when running `terraform apply` it can take up to 5 minutes to replicate the Lambda@Edge function across all the (supported) AWS regions.
-Virginia) region, as far as I understand (at this time) it will not be replicated to all AWS regions.

 ## Viewing the site